 Tile shown: Basalt 3x12 // Design: Punch Architecture // Photo: Mark Mediana Photo

 Playing with scale is fun and adds an architectural detail that will elevate your kitchen design.
 Here the 6x12 herringbone pattern on the floor is a perfect partner for the smaller 2.5x8 brick tile on the backsplash.
-The monochrome colorway keeps the kitchen soothing and calm while blending marble, tile, and brick.
+The monochrome colorway keeps the kitchen soothing and calm while blending natural stone like marble, herringbone tile, and brick.

 Tile Shown: Glazed Brick in Olympic and Gypsum 6x12 // Design: Anne Sage and Studio McGee// Photos: Monica Wang Photography